BobShoe212/BobShoe212.github.io/antighost/README.md

 * That player is not standing on solid ground

 then this plugin will send an update to the client so that it knows the correct state of the block.

+BobShoe212 has Added

+Added Check for when a player places a block while they are in mid air.
+Hopefully this will prevent players from pillaring up on Ghost Blocks.